Multiplex Network Regression: How do relations drive interactions?: Methodology

 Recall we have a multiplex $\mathcal M$ with $r+1$ layers.
-Suppose we have estimated the statistical regression model defined in \cref{eq:model}.
-We know the MLEs $\{\hat\beta_l\}_{l\in[1,r]}$ corresponding the $r$ relational layers $\{\mathcal R_l\}_{l\in[1,r]}$, and each of their values quantifies the \emph{strength} of the effect each layer has on the interaction layer $\mathcal I$.
-Are all these parameters significant?
-In other words, we want to quantify the \emph{statistical significance} of the model with all parameters $\{\hat\beta_l\}_{l\in[1,r]}$, and compare it to a model with less parameters.
-This allows to select the statistical model with the highest significance, and to disregard the parameters and the layers with non-significant effect on the interactions.
+Suppose we have estimated the statistical regression model defined in \cref{sec:regression}.
+We thus know the MLEs $\{\hat\theta_l\}_{l\in[1,r]}$ corresponding the $r$ relational layers $\{\mathcal R_l\}_{l\in[1,r]}$, and each of their values quantifies the \emph{strength} of the effect each layer has on the interaction layer $\mathcal I$.
+Are all these parameters needed?
+In other words, we want to quantify the goodness of fit of the model with all parameters $\{\hat\theta_l\}_{l\in[1,r]}$, and compare it to a model with fewer parameters.
+This allows us to select the parameters and the layers with significant effect, and disregard those with non-significant effects on the interactions.

 We want to compare which of two statistical models defined by the sub-multiplexes $\{\mathcal R_l\}_{l\in[1,q]}$ and $\{\mathcal R_l\}_{l\in[1,q+s]}$ as in \cref{eq:statmodel}, one with $q$ and the other one with $q+s$ relational layers, better describes the observed interaction layer $\mathcal I$.